Skip to content

 OptionDescription

---from <tool>Import from a specific tool (claude-code, cursor, codex, copilot, opencode)
+--source <tool>Import from a specific tool (claude, cursor, codex)

 Auto-detects existing configurations and converts them to .ai/ entities.
 See Importing Existing Configs for details.